 Today’s Carrot Soup Recipe is a wonderful winter-to-spring transition dish, because it’s creamy, filling, and piping-hot, yet has light-hearted flirtatious ingredients like leeks and Sauvignon Blanc.

 The carrot-leek duo offers a tangy sweetness to the soup, with a rich velvety texture from sour cream.
+I used “Canadian-style” sour cream from Karoun Dairy, because it is extravagantly creamy.
+Almost like creme fraiche with a tang.

 Cream of carrot soup is easy to make and would be perfect for soup-and-salad night, yet lavish enough to serve at your first spring dinner party.